 What should you do in a car accident involving power lines?

 Accidents happen.
-There are important things you should know to keep yourself and others safe in a car accident involving a power line or pole.
+There are important things you should know to keep yourself and others safe.

 Reinforce the rules for staying safe around fallen power lines by creating a flowchart.
 Practice how to jump and calmly shuffle away from a car in case you need to get out of a vehicle that is under or near a downed power line.